CrapitalBeltway/WGU_data_cleaning_r/README.md

 # WGU_data_cleaning_r

-This project was created for D206 (Data Cleaning) for the Master's of Science in Data Analytics program at Western Governors University.
+This project was created for data cleaning class.

 ## Outline
 1. Detection